 Serious Games at Westminster Research Group

-My main research interests incluced the following topics:
+My main research interests lie in the following fields:

 Educational Technology; Virtual Environments for Training Purposes; Learning and Teaching Videos; Educational Technology and Cognitive Processes involved in learning; Natural Language Analysis in relation to teaching environments.